 And, of course, having a laptop means you can bring all of your notes, papers, work, and research back to your dorm or house with you.
 And, it will all be in one convenient location.

 On the flip side, though, with cloud sharing technology, plenty of available computer labs on campus, professors putting their lectures online, and the increased power of smartphones/tablets, a laptop isn’t absolutely necessary.

-You can take notes in class on your phone (through Google docs, or some other cloud sharing program) and access them later on a desktop at home, or on a computer in a computer lab on campus.
+You can take notes in class on your phone (through Google docs, or Microsoft’s Word, or some other cloud sharing program) and access them later on a desktop at home, or on a computer in a computer lab on campus.